rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Serving Pleasant Grove, UT

 My name is Benjamin Awerkamp and my passion is helping small businesses grow.
-My wife graduated from Pleasant Grove High School as a Viking so has been fun having an office in her home town and helping businesses in this area.
+My wife graduated from Pleasant Grove High School as a Viking, so it's been fun having an office in her hometown and helping businesses in this area.

 ### Website Design

-My web design process is unique from other website designers in that I always maintain my focus on marketing and the actual performance of the site.
+My web design process is different from other website designers in that I always maintain my focus on marketing and the actual performance of the site.
 My websites are custom built so they are fast, beautiful, mobile-friendly, and you enjoy long-term support in the way that best fits your needs (calls, texts, emails, or meetings).
-Instead of large upfront fees I do low monthly subscription with no lock-in contract so your website evolves with your business and allows you to focus on what you do best.
+Instead of large upfront fees I do a low monthly subscription with no lock-in contract so your website evolves with your business and allows you to focus on what you do best.

 ### Local SEO

-My local SEO process is unique from other marketing companies in that it is affordable, has no lock-in contracts, and you receive clear monthly reports so you always are up to date on how the SEO efforts are improving your business.
+My local SEO process is different from other marketing companies in that it is affordable, has no lock-in contracts, and you receive clear monthly reports so you are always up-to-date on how the SEO efforts are improving your business.
 I have an open communication policy so you can contact me any time.
-My method is low-risk allowing you to come and see for yourself.
+My method is low-risk, allowing you to come and see for yourself.

 {{< /section >}}